 Our unfounded concerns today are largely derived from experiences of the early nuclear power industry.
 Nuclear power generation does produce radioactive waste and unless dealt with properly it presents a long-term hazard to health and environment.
 However, the nuclear power industry safely manages all its waste and has been doing so for years.

 The technical problems in dealing with nuclear waste are well understood, and safe options for dealing with it have been tried and tested.
-Various bodies have been set up in the UK to tackle the problem of legacy waste, such as NIREX and CoRWM and most recently the NDA (Nuclear Decommissioning Authority).
+The principal body set up in the UK to tackle the problem of operational and legacy waste is Radioactive Waste Management (RWM) a subsidiary of the NDA (Nuclear Decommissioning Authority).
 Solutions exist as demonstrated in our nuclear waste report.

 So why is nuclear waste still viewed as a major difficulty in the UK?

 What is Nuclear Waste?

 High level wastes (HLW) arise predominantly from spent nuclear fuel.
 Although the volumes are quite small, equivalent when treated to approximately one lorry load a year in the UK, this waste is highly radioactive and must be managed and stored carefully.

 That said, it is important to understand that radioactive materials decay, that is to say, they lose their radioactivity and become normal stable materials.
 For example the most radioactive fission products in the highly active waste from a reactor have a “half life” of about 30 years.
 Thus after 30 years only half of them remains, and after another 30 years only about one quarter.
 After ten half lives only about one thousandth remains.

 Other components are much longer-lived, but bio-absorption of alpha-emitting nuclides could be harmful so for these deep disposal has been considered.
 Currently, such radio-nuclides are glass encased in stainless steel and containment is easy.